maelcaldas/gcp-marketplace-sample-java/README.md

 ## Setup Partner Procurement API

 - Generate the API using [google-client-api-generator](https://github.com/google/apis-client-generator)
-- Grant **Service Account Token Creator** role to your infrastructure default service account.
-On gae is usuall <project-id>@appspot.serviceaccount.com
+- [Grant Service Account Token Creator](https://medium.com/google-cloud/using-serviceaccountactor-iam-role-for-account-impersonation-on-google-cloud-platform-a9e7118480ed) role to your infrastructure default service account, on the xxx-public service account you shared with Google, to allow impersonated calls from App Engine.
+On app-engine the default service account has the following pattern: <project-id>@appspot.serviceaccount.com
 - Build the Partner procurement service with the impersonated credentials

 ```java